 ABA/BNA Award for Excellence — Health Law.
 This award is given to honor superior academic performance in the area of health law.

 ABA/BNA Award for Excellence — Intellectual Property.
 This award is given to the full-time and part-time student demonstrating the highest academic achievement in the area of intellectual property law.

 ABA/BNA Award for Excellence — Labor & Employment Law.
 This award will be presented to the student with the highest academic achievement in the fields of labor and employment law.

-ALI-ABA Scholarship and Leadership Award.
-Awarded to the graduate who best represents a combination of scholarship and leadership, the qualities embodied by the ALI-ABA parent organizations, the American Law Institute and the American Bar Association.
+ALI-CLE Scholarship and Leadership Award.
+Awarded to the graduate who best represents a combination of scholarship and leadership, the qualities embodied by the American Law Institute.

 American Academy of Matrimonial Lawyers Award.
 This award is sponsored by the New Jersey Chapter of the American Academy of Matrimonial Lawyers and is given to the student who has shown the most aptitude in Family Law.